Best Free Field Service Software in 2026 (Actually Free, Not Freemium)

 - Email: Gmail

-**Best for:** Pre-launch — testing if you actually want to start a service business before investing in tools.
+Best for: Testing the business idea before investing in tools.

 Website: waveapps.com

-Wave is one of the few genuinely free tools in this space.
-It’s a real accounting platform — double-entry bookkeeping, profit and loss reports, balance sheet — at zero subscription cost.
+Wave is one of the few genuinely free tools here.
+It’s real accounting software — double-entry bookkeeping, profit and loss reports, balance sheets — with no subscription cost.

 – Unlimited invoicing